google-deepmind/mujoco_menagerie/anybotics_anymal_c_mjx/README.md

 * PD gain was re-tuned.
 * A custom `init_qpos` was added.
 * The friction cone was changed from elliptic to pyramidal.
 * All contacts other than the sphere geoms on the feet were turned off.
-Its condition number was changed from 6 to 3.
+Its contact dimensionality was changed from 6 to 3.
 * Pairwise contacts between feet were turned off to speed up simulation.
 * The compiler option was changed to `<option timestep="0.002" iterations="1" solver="Newton"/>`, with `<flag eulerdamp="disable"/>`.
 * Some decorative geoms were removed from the torso, to speed up rendering.
-* The ground plane was merged into the main xml.